dBdone/build/terms.md

 in connection with this Agreement is Berlin if the Customer is a Business Customer.
 The place of performance is the registered office of dBdone.

+**18.3.1.** For consumers, disputes may be resolved through the competent courts at the consumer's place of residence or through alternative dispute resolution mechanisms.

+**18.3.2.** Before initiating formal legal proceedings, both parties agree to attempt to resolve disputes through good faith negotiations for a period of 30 days.

+**18.3.3.** dBdone participates in the EU's Online Dispute Resolution platform for consumer disputes, accessible at https://ec.europa.eu/consumers/odr/.

 **18.4.** The law of the Federal Republic of Germany shall apply exclusively.
-If the Customer is a Consumer and has his/her habitual residence in another country, the Customer shall, however, continue to have the protection afforded to consumers by provisions that cannot bederogated from by agreement by virtue of the law applicable in the state of the Customer’s habitual residence.
+If the Customer is a Consumer and has his/her habitual residence in another country, the Customer shall, however, continue to have the protection afforded to consumers by provisions that cannot be derogated from by agreement by virtue of the law applicable in the state of the Customer’s habitual residence.

 **18.5.** Should a provision of these GTC be or become invalid, contain an inadmissible deadline provision or a loophole, the legal validity of the remaining provisions shall remain unaffected.
 Insofar as the invalidity does not result from a violation of §§ 305 ff.
-BGB(validity of general terms and conditions), an effective provision which comes closest to the economic intentions of the parties shall be deemed to have been agreed in place of the ineffective provision.
+BGB (validity of general terms and conditions), an effective provision which comes closest to the economic intentions of the parties shall be deemed to have been agreed in place of the ineffective provision.
 The same shall apply in the event of a loophole.
 In the event of an invalid term, the legally permissible term shall apply.

-## Instruction on Withdrawal
+## Instruction on Withdrawal and Money-Back Guarantee

+### Right of Withdrawal:

-**Rightof Withdrawal:** You have the right to withdraw from this contract within 14 days without giving any reason.
+You have the right to withdraw from this contract within 14 days without giving any reason.
 The withdrawal period will expire 14 days from the day of the conclusion of the contract.
 To exercise the right of withdrawal, you must inform us by an unequivocal statement (e.g., a letter sent by post, fax, or e-mail) to:

+**dBdone UG (haftungsbeschränkt)**\
-_dBdone UG (haftungsbeschränkt) Cosimastraße 121, 81925 München, Deutschland._\
+Cosimastraße 121, 81925, München, Deutschland\
-_Email: hello@dbdone.com_
+Email: hello@dbdone.com

+### 30-Day Money-Back Guarantee:

+dBdone offers a 30-day money-back guarantee for all paid products and services.
+If you are not satisfied with your purchase, you may request a full refund within 30 days of purchase by contacting us at hello@dbdone.com.
+This guarantee applies to all products except AI Credits that have been consumed, which are non-refundable after use.

+### Effects of Withdrawal:

-**Effectsof Withdrawal:** If you withdraw from this contract, we shall reimburse to you all payments received from you, including the costs of delivery (with the exception of the supplementary costs resulting from your choice of a type of delivery other than the least expensive type of standard delivery offered by us), without undue delay and in any event not later than 14 days from the day on which we are informed about your decision to withdraw from this contract.
+If you withdraw from this contract, we shall reimburse to you all payments received from you, including the costs of delivery (with the exception of the supplementary costs resulting from your choice of a type of delivery other than the least expensive type of standard delivery offered by us), without undue delay and in any event not later than 14 days from the day on which we are informed about your decision to withdraw from this contract.
 We will carry out such reimbursement using the same means of payment as you used for the initial transaction, unless you have expressly agreed otherwise; in any event, you will not incur any fees as a result of such reimbursement.

 If you requested to begin the performance of services during the withdrawal period, you shall pay us an amount which is in proportion to what has been